DYSLEVIUM/sample/README.md

  - Execute "npm run clean" command to clean the project.
  - Execute "npm run build" command to build the project.
  - Execute "npm run publish" command to publish the build to the provided registry.

+## Build Service

+### npm_build

+This step will build the node js and genrate a folder named dist which contains multiple JS files.

+### package-files

+This step will tar only the `*.map` files from dist folder.

+### publish-files

+Tar file from the previous step will be published to [cgbu_ecprt-dev-generic-local](https://artifactory-builds.oci.oraclecorp.com/cgbu_ecprt-dev-generic-local/ecprt-livekit-client-sdk-js/)